 Are your kids fascinated by the stars and planets?
 Catching a summer meteor shower is a perfect introduction to stargazing.
 Unlike many astronomical events, a meteor shower can be viewed with the naked eye, so you don't need a telescope.
-All you need is a few lawn chairs or a blanket and a dark sky.
-It's the perfect excuse for a summer camping trip.
+All you need are a few lawn chairs or a blanket and a dark sky.
+It's the perfect excuse for a summer camping trip or at least a ride outside the reach of the city's lights to get the most spectacular view.

-Summer's greatest light show is the Perseid Meteor Shower, which is best viewed in the Northern Hemisphere and down to the mid-southern latitudes.
-That means it's viewable from sea to shining sea in the United States as well as Alaska and Hawaii.
-You can also view it in Canada, Mexico, Asia and Europe.
+Summer's greatest light show is the Perseid meteor shower, which is best viewed in the Northern Hemisphere and down to the mid-southern latitudes.
+That means it's viewable from sea to shining sea in the United States as well as in Alaska and Hawaii.
+You can also view it in Canada, Mexico, Asia, and Europe.

 According to Greek legend, the annual event commemorates a time when the god Zeus visited the mortal Danae in a shower of gold.